-The Trading Standards service responded to the development of a business model which has also recently emerged.
+The Trading Standards service continues to respond to the development of a business model which is still around.
 By the ordering of new passports, booking driving tests and renewing car tax discs consumers are unwittingly being left out of pocket by shrewd fraudsters who operate 'copycat' websites.
 By imitating official government services online, copycat websites are designed to trick consumers and businesses into parting with their cash unnecessarily by charging for services that are provided cheaper or free-of-charge through official government channels.